 - Leadership in Practice

-- Leading, Coaching and Mentoring
+- Leading, Mentoring and Coaching

-The Institute for Education runs a series of research seminars throughout the academic year where staff and postgraduate students present their research.
+Our School of Education runs a series of research seminars throughout the academic year where staff and postgraduate students present their research.
 You’ll be welcome to attend these seminars and there is the opportunity for you to talk about your own research interests within an informal and supportive setting.